Professional wrestling: Structure of performances

 Matches are staged between two or more sides ("corners").
 Each corner may consist of one wrestler, or a team of two or more.
 Most team matches are nominally governed by tag team rules.
 Other matches present under the premise of a free-for-alls, with multiple combatants but no teams.
-In all variants, there can be only one winning team or wrestler.
+In all variants, there can be only one winning team or wrestler, however it may be possible for all participants to lose.
 Matches generally take place within a wrestling ring, an elevated square canvas mat with posts on each corner.
 A cloth apron hangs over the edges of the ring.
 Three horizontal ropes or cables surround the ring, suspended with turnbuckles which are connected to the posts.
 For safety, the ropes are padded at the turnbuckles and cushioned mats surround the floor outside the ring.
 Guardrails or a similar barrier enclose this area from the audience.
-Wrestlers are generally expected to stay within the confines of the ring, though matches sometimes end up moving outside the ring, and even into the audience.
+Wrestlers are generally expected to stay within the confines of the ring, although matches sometimes end up moving outside the ring, and even into the audience.
 The standard method of scoring is the "fall", which, is premised as being accomplished by: